How do I buy Exchange Traded Funds (ETFs) online?

 To buy an ETF that you already hold units in

-The ETFs that you currently hold are listed on the right hand side of the trading screen.
-To trade an ETF that you currently hold, double click on the name in this list.
+The ETFs that you currently hold are listed on the trading page.
+To trade an ETF that you currently hold, click the "Buy" button.
 This will enter the name into the ETF Name field, and you can proceed to choosing the type of order you wish to place.

 Find the ETFs that you want to buy

-Select the ETF that you want to buy from the list.
+- Select the ETF you wish to buy.

-If you cannot find the ETF in the drop down list, use the ETF quick rank.
+If you cannot find the ETF in the drop down list, use the Advanced Search

-The ETF quick rank (provided by Morningstar™) allows you to filter ETFs by their Exchange, Sector, Industry, Name, ISIN or Ticker.
+Here you can filter ETFs by their Exchange, Sector, Industry, Name, International Securities Identification Number (ISIN) or Ticker.
 This tool is available when you are logged in.
 You can access this by clicking on the Search ETFs link above the search box in the Trade ETFs section.

 If you can't find the ETF that you want to buy using our online search facility, please telephone the Davy Select Dealing Desk at 01 614 8900 and ask us to add the ETF.
 Once we add the ETF to our list of ETFs, you will be able to trade it online.
 However, if you place an order with the Dealing Desk by phone, you will be charged the higher commission for telephone trading (more information on charges).

 Once you have selected your ETF, the Indicative Price and the Currency are displayed